marcoman/experimental-100/81-90/84/README.md

 My comments:

 - I may take a little liberty and let the people choose their letters.
+This is a future todo
+- The application works well enough as a MVP.
+Some items are effectively done deliberately.
+For example, I could have iterated through the data structure to print the tic-tac-toe screen programmatically, but instead I directly used print-f statements and de-referenced directly.
+- The application passes around the name of the player and their mark a bit liberally.
+A better design would probably

 # Running